-The idea for this exhibition was conceived well over a year ago and was going to be combining poetry, art and photography reflecting on the second world war as part of the 75th Anniversary events for VE Day.
+The idea for this exhibition was conceived well over a year before it was due to open and was going to combine poetry, art and photography reflecting on the second world war as part of the 75th Anniversary events for VE Day.

-The two artists involved in this exhibition are Deborah Gillingham and John Turnock:
+The two artists involved in the exhibition were Deborah Gillingham and John Turnock.

-At Found Gallery we are reflecting on this with the local story of a 20 year old pilot, killed in the final weeks of the war, whose poetry brings home to us the sacrifices which so many of these young men and woman made.
-Local artist Deborah Gillingham has responded to some of the poetry of the young pilot whilst John Turnock’s minimalist acrylics focus on the First World War memorials at Llandovery and Abergavenny as well as one from the National Memorial Arboretum in Staffordshire.
-The simplicity of John’s paintings evoke the sorrow and hopelessness of war and reinforces the sense of horror that the world could be at war again so soon.
+At Found Gallery we were reflecting on this with the local story of a 20 year old pilot, killed in the final weeks of the war, whose poetry shares the sacrifices which so many young men and woman made.
+Local artist Deborah Gillingham responded to some of the poetry of the young pilot while John Turnock exhibited minimalist acrylics which focused on the First World War memorials at Llandovery and Abergavenny as well as one from the National Memorial Arboretum in Staffordshire.
+The simplicity of John’s paintings evoked the sorrow and hopelessness of war and reinforced the sense of horror that the world could be at war again so soon.

 David’s own plane went missing just three weeks before the end of the second world war but his plane and the bodies of the four young men on board were not found until 2011.
 The eldest was only 21.

-Her painting became a diptych which is primarily a response to the poem Let It Be Hushed.
-It is mixed media with collage elements including extracts from the poem, bits of the Western Daily Mail dated 21 April 1945 and a photograph of the four young men.
-Deborah says “For me personally the painting is not only a homage to David Raikes and his crew, but a heartfelt homage to all young men that die prematurely, whatever the circumstances.’
+Her painting became a diptych which was primarily a response to the Let It Be Hushed poem, it was a large mixed media painting with collage elements including extracts from the poem, bits of the Western Daily Mail dated 21 April 1945 and a photograph of the four young men.
+Deborah said “For me personally the painting is not only a homage to David Raikes and his crew, but a heartfelt homage to all young men that die prematurely, whatever the circumstances."

 “The poetry at times is so haunting, the story is so universal and tragic.
 The fact that it is being played out by mere 20 year olds - boys forced into manhood - making it all the more poignant.
 All this makes it easy to be both deeply moved and inspired, but it is the detail that captures my heart the most when reading the poetry of David Raikes: the dividing of cigarettes and chocolate, the black laughter, the watch that could have been sold, the shared whispers in the night, the tidy kit bag, the ordinariness of sleep.”